mpetuk/Semantics-of-Kickstarter-Projects-Descriptions/README.md

 Below is the flow chart of analysis:

 ![](flowchart.png)
 Slides:
-- 'Semantics of Kickstarter Projects Descriptions_ Initial Results V2.pdf' is the one updated and aligned with the code (when reran, results varied somewhat)
+- Semantics of Kickstarter Projects Descriptions_ Initial Results.pdf

 These are the initial results.
 Next steps will be:
 -- Use all 130K + observations